Fairlay/Bitcoin-Betting/README.md

 ### Currency Issuance

 It is possible to issue your own currency of your choosing.
-This can happen either in a centralized way, where one user is responsible for issuing and destroying units of that currency or in a trustless way, by interactiving with a bridge on a different blockchain.
+This can happen either in a centralized way, where one user is responsible for issuing and destroying units of that currency or in a trustless way, by interacting with a bridge on a different blockchain.

 For example ETH can be deposited to a smart contract on the Ethereum Blockchain and whenever the nodes are informed about such a transaction, they issue the currency automatically to the indicated user account.